Local spacetime effects on gyroscope systems: Relative gyroscope rotations

 where $P_{\dot\gamma}^\perp = \delta + n_{\dot \gamma}\otimes g(n_{\dot\gamma},\cdot)$ is the projection orthogonal to $\dot\gamma$.
 The term $\Delta\Lambda$ is sourced by the relative velocity $v=\nabla_{\dot\gamma}\gamma'$ and acceleration $a=\nabla_{\dot\gamma}\nabla_{\dot\gamma}\gamma'$; with $N=1-g(\dot\gamma,n_{\gamma'})$, }

-We present the details of the rather lengthy proof of this theorem in the appendix.
+We present the details of the rather lengthy proof of this theorem in appendix \ref{sec:proof}.
 As mentioned before, this theorem generalizes the well-known result on the path-dependence of parallel transport, see section \ref{sec:tp}.
 Here the deviation of the frames $f_\alpha^{(1)}$ and $f_\alpha^{(2)}$ due to the path dependence of Fermi--Walker transport is interpreted as the desynchronization of two gyroscope systems.
 This is caused on the one hand by the Riemann curvature tensor of spacetime, and on the other hand by contributions $\Delta\Lambda$ from Lorentz boosts that still appear on flat spacetime.
-The contributions from the Lorentz boosts are related to the Thomas precession and capture the simple fact that the second observer in general is boosted and rotates relatively to the first.
-They vanish in case that the spatial part of the relative velocity and acceleration stay parallel to the spatial initial direction~$\gamma'$ of separation between the two observers.
+The contributions from the Rimeann tensor are related to the so called Lense-Thirring and geodetic effect, while those from the Lorentz boosts are related to the Thomas precession and capture the simple fact that the second observer in general is boosted and rotates relatively to the first.
+There is no Thomas precession in case that the spatial part of the relative velocity and acceleration stay parallel to the spatial initial direction~$\gamma'$ of separation between the two observers.